 - The paper trail is all gone.
 It's completely digital now.
-The digital employee file contains everything about each employee and is accessible, depending on access privileges, to anyone in the Brigade. - The digital employee file is built using an open data standard allowing it to access the myriad legacy and proprietary ICT systems used by the Brigade over many years.
-The investment by the ICT department in this open data standard approach has had a huge impact on access to employee data and is completely aligned to data protection requirements. - For Brigade employees, they now see a personal dashboardO when they login in the morning.
-They no longer need to consult many different ICT systems, as it's all going on in the background, so when a new employee starts they don't have to learn how to use lots of different systems. - For Brigade managers, their team dashboard delivered using Power BI and the new LFB Data portal gives at at-a-glance view on the team, drawing data from many Brigade ICT systems.
-The dashboard allows Erika to drill down into the detail and access the underlying systems, but often she doesn't need to and to have this dashboard overall view on attendance, performance, leave allowances, training and so on is a real step forward. - One new feature that Erika really likes is the talent management systemO.
-Using some open source software developed by the new 'sprint development'O unit in the ICT department, all of the free text used in staff performance reports is now analysed using machine learningO.
+The digital employee file ♦ contains everything about each employee and is accessible, depending on access privileges, to anyone in the Brigade. - The digital employee file is built using an open data standard allowing it to access the myriad legacy and proprietary I&T systems used by the Brigade over many years.
+The investment by the ICT department in this open data standard approach has had a huge impact on access to employee data and is completely aligned to data protection requirements. - For Brigade employees, they now see a personal dashboard ◆ when they login in the morning.
+They no longer need to consult many different l&T systems, as it's all going on in the background, so when a new employee starts they don't have to learn how to use lots of different systems. - For Brigade managers, their team dashboard ◆ delivered using Power BI ◆ and the new LFB Data portal ◆ gives an at-a-glance view on the team, drawing data from many Brigade I&T systems.
+The dashboard allows Erika to drill down into the detail and access the underlying systems.
+Having this overarching view on attendance, performance, leave allowances, training and so on, is a real step forward. - One new feature that Erika really likes is the talent management system ◇.
+Using some open source software developed by the new 'sprint development' unit ◇ in the ICT department, all of the free text used in staff performance reports is now analysed using machine learning ◇.
 Having developed the training sets for the machine learning, it can now identify staff with the characteristics that fit the profile of managers of the future.

-- Working intelligently with social media algorithmsO, Erika's People Services recruitment team has massively refined its advertising so that it targets potential recruits from under represented areas of the community. - Having analysed all the previous applications over the last decade, the recruitment system is able to determine, based on some predictive analyticsO, the chances of an application being successful at each stage of the process.
+- Working intelligently with social media algorithms Erika's People Services recruitment team has massively refined its advertising so that it targets potential recruits from under-represented areas of the community. - Having analysed all the previous applications over the last decade, the recruitment system is able to determine, based on some predictive analytics ◇, the chances of an application being successful at each stage of the process.
 Using a machine learning approach gives Erika's People Services recruitment managers insight into applications and allows them to refine the recruitment process over time.